3 Steps for Getting Your Home Ready to Sell When You Have Kids

 Step 1: Tackle Clutter

 Only the items in your “keep” pile should stay in your home and be organized.
-When it’s all said and done, make a pact with your family that after each item is used they will clean and put it back.
-And at the end of each week, have a family reward to look forward to such as a fun outing or activity.
+When it’s all said and done, make a pact with your family that after each item is used, they will clean and put it back.
+And at the end of each week, have a family reward to look forward to, such as a fun outing or activity.

 Step 2: Stage the Scene

 After you get rid of all the excess, then it’s time to prep each room for showing.
-HGTV explains that the goal here is to show each room in its best light, helping buyers to visualize what it would be like for them to live in the home.
+HGTV explains that the goal here is to show each room in its best light, helping buyers visualize what it would be like to live in the home.
 This may mean working with lighting, rearranging furniture, adding or getting rid of art, and storing away personal pictures.